The Basics of Rucio

 rucio list-scopes | grep $USER

-is the same as the nickname associated with the rucio account.
-On other computers, use the variableRUCIO_ACCOUNT
+tip On lxplus, the environmental variable USER is usually the same as the nickname associated with the rucio account.
+On other computers, use the variable RUCIO_ACCOUNT to achieve the same effect.

-To see all available scopes, just use the command rucio list-scopes
+To see all available scopes, just use the command rucio list-scopes.